pocl/pocl/doc/sphinx/source/install.rst

   Note that you need LLVM built with static libs.
 This option might result in much longer build/link times and much larger pocl library, but the resulting libpocl will not require an LLVM installation to run.
-- ``-DENABLE_ICD`` and ``-DDIRECT_LINKAGE`` By default pocl's
+- ``-DENABLE_ICD`` By default pocl's buildsystem will try to find an ICD and build pocl as a dynamic library named "libpocl".
+This option is useful if you want to avoid ICD and build pocl directly as libOpenCL library.
-  buildsystem will try to find an ICD and build pocl as a dynamic library named "libpocl".
-These options are useful if you want to avoid ICD and build pocl directly as libOpenCL library.
   See also :ref:`linking-with-icd`
 - ``-DPOCL_INSTALL_<something>_DIR`` The equivalent of ``--bindir``,
   ``--sbindir`` etc fine-tuning of paths for autotools.
 See the beginning of toplevel CMakeLists.txt for all the variables.